dotnet/sdk/documentation/TemplateEngine/api/Inside-the-Template-Engine.md

 Those properties are used to identify host to various built-in components explained below.

-If you are considering using the template engine core, you need to make implementation of this interface representing your host.
-Template engine provides default implementation:
+If you are considering using the template engine core, you need to create an implementation of this interface representing your host.
+Template engine provides the default implementation:
 [DefaultTemplateEngineHost](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/DefaultTemplateEngineHost.cs).

 #### IPhysicalFileSystem